error311/FileRise/README.md

 - 🗃️ **Folder Sharing & File Sharing:** Easily share entire folders via secure, expiring public links.
 Folder shares can be password-protected, and shared folders support file uploads from outside users with a separate, secure upload mechanism.
 Folder listings are paginated (10 items per page) with navigation controls, and file sizes are displayed in MB for clarity.
 Share files with others using one-time or expiring public links (with password protection if desired) – convenient for sending individual files without exposing the whole app.

+- 🔌 **WebDAV Support:** Mount FileRise as a network drive via WebDAV.
+Standard file operations (upload/download/rename/delete) work from any WebDAV‑compatible client.
+Per‑user scoping ensures folderOnly users see only their own folder, while others have full access.

 - 📚 **API Documentation:** Fully auto‑generated OpenAPI spec (`openapi.json`) and interactive HTML docs (`api.html`) powered by Redoc.

 - 📝 **Built-in Editor & Preview:** View images, videos, audio, and PDFs inline with a preview modal – no need to download just to see them.
 Edit text/code files right in your browser with a CodeMirror-based editor featuring syntax highlighting and line numbers.
 Great for config files or notes – tweak and save changes without leaving FileRise.